Friends of the Library

 Next Book Sale Dates

-*October 26th is a FRIENDS ONLY day.
+*The first day is a FRIENDS ONLY day.
 Only members of the Friends of the Library get an exclusive first-access to the book sale and the silent auction.
 You can easily join the Friends by coming to the Sequatchie County Public Library, filling out the membership form, and paying your dues.

 Donate Used Books